wongpakho814/module-12-challenge/README.md

 ## Installation

 Please make sure to run the command "npm install" to install all required node modules before running the program.
+Please also make sure to run "schema.sql" for initializing the database, and "seeds.sql" testing.

 ## Usage